 No, abs aren’t just made in the gym, the difficult part is happening in the kitchen.
 You have to approach your diet with the same discipline as your workouts if you want abs.

 The most important factor for a nice six-pack is the fat percentage and this is where most struggle.
 To lose fat, you’ll have to be in a calorie deficit but without getting too low as you’ll start losing too much muscle mass meanwhile.
-Try to stay at a 500 calorie deficit per day or use our free online BMR calculator.
+Try to stay in a 300-500 calorie deficit per day or use our free online BMR calculator.

 Besides eating a sufficient number of calories it’s important to remember to eat enough protein.
 A good rule is to eat 1-1.2g/lb(2.2-2.6g/kg) of body weight.

-Read more about how to properly set up your macros here.
+Read more about how to plan the right diet for weight loss here.

 Work every single muscle group – Also legs